 Meet your driver for an airport transfer with a private vehicle.

 Bago is about an hour and half drive from Yangon and it used to be the capital of Myanmar under King Bayinnaung until 1819.
-It is an excellent place to visit and see the remains of a former capital, especially if you don’t have enough time to visit Mandalay or Bagan.
-In the morning, you will stop at a local market in Insein Township just north of Yangon to buy some fruits and snacks.
+It is an excellent place to visit and see the remains of a former capital.
+In the morning, you will stop at a local market in Insein Township just north of Yangon to buy some fruit and snacks.
 Afterwards you will have the opportunity to pay your respects to the thousands of allied soldiers buried at the Taukkyan War cemetery.
 In Bago city, you will visit the Kyatkha Wain monastery, which is one of the largest in the country.
 Arrive in time to see the preparations from the monks for lunch.
 Enjoy your lunch at a local restaurant and in the afternoon visit Shwemawdaw Pagoda as well as the Shwetalyaung Buddha and the remains of the former palace.
-Return to Yangon by train to see a different way of local live and country side.
+Return to Yangon by train to see a different way of local life and countryside.

 Board your scheduled domestic flight from Yangon to Mandalay this morning.

 On arrival to Mandalay, a cruise representative will direct you to your group transfer to port.